GridTools/gt4py/CODING_GUIDELINES.md

 ## Code Style

 We follow the [Google Python Style Guide][google-style-guide] with very few minor changes (mentioned below).
-Since the best way to remember something is to understand the reasons behind it, make sure you go through the style guide at least once, paying special to the discussions in the _Pros_, _Cons_ and _Decision_ subsections.
+Since the best way to remember something is to understand the reasons behind it, make sure you go through the style guide at least once, paying special attention to the discussions in the _Pros_, _Cons_ and _Decision_ subsections.

 We deviate from the [Google Python Style Guide][google-style-guide] only in the following points:

 - [`pylint`][pylint] is not required.
 We use [`flake8`][flake8] with some plugins.
 - We use [`black`][black] and [`isort`][isort] for source code and imports formatting, which may break some of the guidelines in Section [_3.
 Python Style Rules_](https://google.github.io/styleguide/pyguide.html#3-python-style-rules).
 For example, maximum line length is set to 100 instead of 79 (although docstrings lines should still be limited to 79).
 - _Power features_ (e.g. custom metaclasses, import hacks, reflection, etc.) should be avoided according to subsection [_2.19 Power Features_](https://google.github.io/styleguide/pyguide.html#219-power-features), although it is also mentioned that _"standard library classes internally using these features are allowed"_.
 Following the same spirit, we allow the use of power features in basic infrastructure library code with similar functionality and scope as the Python standard library.
-- According to subsection [_3.19.12 Imports For Typing_](https://google.github.io/styleguide/pyguide.html#31912-imports-for-typing) symbols from `typing` and `collections.abc` modules used in type annotations _can be imported directly to keep common annotations concise and match standard typing practices_.
+- According to subsection [_3.19.12 Imports For Typing_](https://google.github.io/styleguide/pyguide.html#31912-imports-for-typing) symbols from `typing` and `collections.abc` modules used in type annotations _"can be imported directly to keep common annotations concise and match standard typing practices"_.
 Following the same spirit, symbols can also be imported directly from third-party or internal modules which are just collections of type definitions.

 ### Docstrings